lens-protocol/LIPs/lens-open-algorithm-standards/contributing.md

 ### Services

-Becoming a service provider and showcasing your services to the Lens ML Open Standards community is the most common way to contribute.
+Becoming a service provider and showcasing your services to the Lens Open Algorithm Standard community is the most common way to contribute.
 To do so, find the entity and model you want to provide a service for, and submit a PR inside the `entity > model > service` folder using the template provided there.